morkro/happy-plants/README.md

 ## 🛠 HappyPlants v2 in development!

-HappyPlants v2 is currently in development.
-It will be a complete rebuild from scratch, eliminating some early architectural design decision issues. **HappyPlants v2** will be **managed as a monorepo**, to make migration easier I've already moved the current version to this setup using Lerna.
+HappyPlants v2 is currently in development and lives in [`feature/next`](/tree/feature/next).
+It will be a complete rebuild from scratch, eliminating some early architectural design decision issues.

 You can follow the progress on the [**v2 project board**](https://github.com/morkro/happy-plants/projects/6).
 I am currently finalising the new design and features.